 After an employer receives a request for reasonable accommodation from an employee, both parties need to participate in the interactive process to discover what type of accommodation, if any, the employer needs to provide.

 The Equal Employment Opportunity Commission (EEOC) may cite employers who skip the interactive process for failing to provide reasonable accommodation, resulting in a discrimination suit.

 Medical Disability Request for Reasonable Accommodation

-Kauffman’s employer, Peterson Health Care, claimed they would need to hire somebody to transport residents to and from the beauty shop for Kauffman and that would constitute an undue hardship for the business.
+Kauffman’s employer, an assisted-living facility, claimed they would need to hire somebody to transport residents to and from the beauty shop for Kauffman and that would constitute an undue hardship for the business.

 Kauffman resigned and filed a claim under the Americans with Disabilities Act (ADA).

 The Seventh Circuit Court of Appeals noted that staff members provided assistance to another hairdresser by wheeling residents to the beauty shop after Kauffman’s resignation – with no evidence that wheelchair assistance created an undue hardship for the employer or reduced the quality of care to other residents.

 The court found that her employer could not ignore Kauffman’s initial request for accommodation, stating that the company is required to engage in an interactive process to determine the type of accommodation that would be appropriate.

 What is the Interactive Process for Reasonable Accommodation Requests?